 In order to provide usable run times, 1D simulation has traditionally reduced 3D multiphase flow to a simplified 1D component.
-This requires estimating the flow regime - for example, stratified, annular or plug - historically accomplished by conducting expensive physical experiments to provide the 1D flow coefficients.
-The accuracy of the Analysis of a Y junction with two valves.
+This requires estimating the flow regime

-Flow streamlines around an oil rig.
+Above: Flow streamlines around an oil rig

-1D simulation is thus limited by the physical conditions in which the experiment was performed; as the oil and gas industry moves to increasing depths, experiments performed at shallower depths become less and less relevant.
-Another concern is that the geometries of deepwater equipment often surpass the level of complexity that can be simulated using off-the-shelf components provided in 1D simulation tools.
+- for example stratified, annular or plug - historically accomplished by conducting expensive physical experiments to provide the 1D flow coefficients.
+The accuracy of the 1D simulation is thus limited by the physical conditions in which the experiment was performed; as the oil and gas industry moves to increasing depths, experiments performed at shallower depths become less and less relevant.
+Another concern is that the geometries of deepwater equipment often surpass the level of complexity that can be simulated using "off-the-shelf" components provided in 1D simulation tools.

-Situations in which the pipeline changes direction, meets up with another pipeline or flows into a resevoir all represent inherent 3D problems.
+Situations where the pipeline changes direction, meets up with another pipeline, or flows into a resevoir all represent inherent 3D problems.
 There are many others.
-Even in long 1D pipes, flow conditions may arise, such as recirculating flow in risers, which go beyond 1D's predictive capabilities.
-In another example, gas lift is sometimes used by pumping pressurized gas through the pipe to push the water forward and prevent slugging, another inherently 3D phenomena that cannot be easily modeled with 1D codes
+Even in long 1D pipes, flow conditions may arise, such as recirculating flow in risers, that go beyond 1D's predictive capabilities.
+In another example, gas lift is sometimes used by pumping pressurized gas through the pipe to push the water forward and prevent slugging, another inherently 3D phenomena that cannot be easily modeled with 1D codes.